ioccc-src/winner/2005/README.md

 + Our Best of Show this year was simply (or non-simply) the best!

-+ (And we need only mention (parenthetically speaking) that the the best use of parenthesis is self re-producing).
++ (And we need only mention (parenthetically speaking) that the best use of parenthesis is self re-producing).

 + The most sonorous output might sound like a good idea.